mattva01/schooltool/src/schooltool/requirement/README.txt

   >>> ev.time
   datetime.datetime(...)

+The evaluation also has an ``evaluatee`` property, but since we have not assigned the evaluation to the person, looking up the evaluatee raises an value error:

+  >>> ev.evaluatee
+  Traceback (most recent call last):
+  ...
+  ValueError: Evaluation is not yet assigned to a evaluatee

 Now that an evaluation has been created, we can add it to the student's evaluations.

   >>> name = evals.addEvaluation(ev)
   >>> sorted(evals.values())
   [<Evaluation for Inhe...ent(Requirement(u'Create an iterator.')), value=True>]

+Now that the evaluation is added, the evaluatee is also available:

+  >>> ev.evaluatee
+  Person(u'Sample Student')

 Once several evaluations have been created, we can do some interesting queries.
 To demonstrate this feature effectively, we have to create a new requirement